 St. Louis Style vs Baby Back Ribs

-The difference between St. Louis style ribs and baby back ribs is where the at the rib they are cut.
-You can check out our St. Louis Style Vs Baby Back Ribs article to learn more.
+The difference between St. Louis-style ribs and baby back ribs is where the rib is cut.
+To learn more, you can check out our St. Louis Style Vs Baby Back Ribs article.

 Equipments for Smoked St. Louis Ribs

 You don’t need much in the way of equipment or ingredients to prepare delicious smoked St. Louis-style ribs.
-A quality wood pellet grill is a must, and the higher quality your grilling accessories, the better.
-Our Wood-Fired Chef Bundle is ideal for new grillers and those looking to upgrade their equipment as it includes:
+A quality wood pellet grill is a must, and the higher quality of your grilling accessories, the better.
+Our Wood-Fired Chef Bundle is ideal for new grillers and those looking to upgrade their equipment, as it includes the following:

 - Natural bamboo cutting board